Gate Freezing Method for Gradient-Free Variational Quantum Algorithms in Circuit Optimization: Introduction

 The presence of barren plateaus can make gradient-based methods inefficient or infeasible in PQC optimization~\cite{mcclean2018barren, cerezo2021cost}.
-As such, the development of parameter initialization techniques has been proposed, Gaussian initialization~\cite{zhang2022escaping}, Gaussian mixture model~\cite{shi2024avoiding}, reduced domain~\cite{wang2024trainability} as well as the parameter reuse strategy proposed in \cite{Lee2021Parameters} for the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2018quantum}.
+As such, the development of parameter initialization techniques has been proposed, such as Gaussian initialization~\cite{zhang2022escaping}, Gaussian mixture model~\cite{shi2024avoiding}, reduced domain~\cite{wang2024trainability}, as well as the parameter reuse strategy proposed in \cite{Lee2021Parameters} for the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2018quantum}.
 Sequential and subset-based optimization techniques improve the training efficiency of PQCs by updating only selected parameters or layers in each iteration, rather than the entire parameter set~\cite{skolik2021layerwise, adaptive_pruning}.
+As the size of the PQC increases, the parameter optimization becomes NP-hard in general~\cite{bittel2021training}.
+Additionally, the number of measurements required to estimate the observables can grow rapidly as the number of qubits increases.
+To solve this problem, several strategies have been proposed, such as unitary partitioning~\cite{Zhao2019Measurement, izmaylov2019unitary, ralli2021implementation}, weighted distribution of measurements~\cite{wecker2015progress, rubin2018application, arrasmith2020operator, kubler2020adaptive}, and others~\cite{gokhale2020n, jena2019pauli, hamamura2020efficient, huggins2021efficient}.
+While barren plateaus are known to hinder both gradient-based and gradient-free optimization in sufficiently deep and random quantum circuits~\cite{barren_plateau_gradientFree_opts, barren_plateau_deep_pqc}, the objective of this work is not to resolve or mitigate barren plateaus but rather to improve the performance of existing sequential single-qubit gate optimizers.